Shipping Household Goods to Alaska

 - Moving trailer.
 This is one of the most popular types of equipment used to transport household goods to Alaska.
 It’s 28-feet long, and you only pay for the space you use (down to a 5 ft. minimum).
 That makes it ideal for any size shipment.
 Trailers are available for door-to-door shipping to most locations in Alaska.

 - ReloCube containers.
 This is a great solution for small moves.
 The metal container is 6’ x 7’ x 8’ (external dimensions), and sits flat on the ground for easy loading and unloading.
 You can reserve as many as you’d like and only pay for the ones you fill.
-While door delivery in Alaska isn’t available with ReloCubes, you can load/unload at the service centers conveniently located in Anchorage and Juneau.
+Door delivery is available in Central Alaska.
+For other locations, you can load/unload at the service centers conveniently located in Anchorage and Juneau.

 Compare to other Alaska moving options